 Passion, Persistence, and Patience

-Back in Hyde Park Viraj continued to stage while juggling his course work.
+Viraj would stage on weekends while juggling his course work.
 “I was able to do stages at Eleven Madison Park and Jean-Georges, and I was very fortunate to complete my externship at Tabla under Chef Floyd Cardoz,” Viraj explains.
 “Overall, the CIA really helped me get exposure to amazing kitchens and gain experience for my résumé.
 I was also able to build contacts.”

 Project Sara, launched in December 2013 with co-founder Mangesh Elag, is a pop-up dining experience in New York City.
 The duo coordinate two events a month.
 “I am trying to connect adventurous diners to a unique experience based on a pop-up restaurant module while introducing them to young chefs who have a story and the passion to be in this industry,” he says.

 Looking back Viraj is grateful for his CIA education and experience.
 “One of the main things about the CIA is certainly the culinary focus but the school offers so much more in the varied curriculum so you graduate with a well rounded education,” says Viraj.
 “If you have a chance to be a student at the CIA, be calm, know your passion, take in everything, grow your endurance and patience, and get involved.
 Every day you have an opportunity to make new connections.
 With passion, persistence, and patience you too can shape your dreams into reality.”